Matus-Dubrava/angular/fundamentals/README.md

 # directives

 ## ngIf
 If we want to render some piece of html conditionally in our template, we can use __ngIf__ directive.
+We also need to prepend the __ngIf__ with * which indicates that __ngIf__ is a structural directive and by that we mean that it changes the structure of the DOM.

 ```javascript
 <p *ngIf="someCondition">This element is rendered only when 'someCondition' is true</p>